 The originating Carrier network MUST establish an early media session with the media endpoint described by the SDP when it receives a 18x response containing SDP.

-The originating Carrier Network MUST do nothing (e.g., continue to apply local ringback tone if it was already being applied when the response was received) if it receives a 18x response other than 180 (Alerting), and the response contains no SDP.
+The originating Carrier Network MUST maintain current early media state (e.g., continue to apply local ringback tone if it was already being applied when the response was received) if it receives a 18x response other than 180 (Alerting), and the response contains no SDP.

 When establishing an early media session, the originating Carrier network MAY immediately remove any local ringback tone currently being applied.
 Alternatively, the originating Carrier network MAY wait for receipt of RTP that matches the received SDP, and apply other checks/policies to validate the received RTP, before removing any locally applied ringback tone.